Concurrency is working on multiple things at the same time. In Python, concurrency can be reached in several ways:

 - Using a network of computers to use many processors, spread over multiple machines.
 We call this distributed computing.

-Python’s multiprocessing library, unlike the threading library, bypasses the Python Global Interpreter Lock.
+Python’s multiprocessing library, unlike the Python threading library, bypasses the Python Global Interpreter Lock.
 It does so by actually spawning multiple instances of Python.
 Instead of threads taking turns within a single Python process, you now have multiple Python processes running multiple copies of your code at once.

 Should I look into Python concurrency?

 Before you consider concurrency in Python, which can be quite tricky, always take a good look at your code and algorithms first.
-Many speed and performance issues can be resolved by implementing a better algorithm or adding caching.
+Many speed and performance issues are resolved by implementing a better algorithm or adding caching.
 Entire books are written about this subject, but some general guidelines to follow are:

 - Measure, don’t guess.
 Measure which parts of your code take the most time to run.
 Focus on those parts first.